MallowTech/active_job_sqs_adapter/README.md

 # ActiveJobSqsAdapter

-An easy to use adapter for Rails ActiveJob to push the jobs to AWS SQS queue and to execute the jobs from the SQS queue.
+An easy to use adapter for Rails ActiveJob for performing background jobs through [AWS SQS](https://aws.amazon.com/sqs/).
+This can be used to push the jobs to AWS SQS queue and to execute the jobs from the SQS queue.

 ## Installation